GTink911/TinCan-Troubleshooter-Bot/README.md

 # Tin Can Troubleshooter v1.0.0

+## This is the final stable version with Text Commands.
+It is highly recommended you update to the latest version.

 ## About
 Welcome to the Tin Can Troubleshooter GitHub page!
 The Tin Can Troubleshooter is a open-source tool designed to allow inexperienced players to quickly and easily find what's causing their deadly plight!